Nfpa 70e Was Originally Developed At Osha's Request To Address

 • Training and Qualification: The standard emphasizes the importance of comprehensive training and qualification for all employees who work with or near electricity.
 This training must cover hazard identification, risk assessment, safe work practices, and the proper use of PPE.

 • Establishing an Electrically Safe Work Condition: A core principle of NFPA 70E is establishing an Electrically Safe Work Condition.
 This involves de-energizing electrical equipment and verifying that it is safe to work on before any work begins.
-The standard outlines specific procedures for lockout/tagout (LOTO) to ensure that equipment remains de-energized while work is being performed.
+The standard outlines specific procedures for lockout/tagout (LOTO) to check that equipment remains de-energized while work is being performed.

 Core Components of an NFPA 70E-Compliant Electrical Safety Program